hjstoff/gawk-miscutil/libprognam.gawk.manpage.md

 **program_invocation_name()**
 Return the - relative or absolute - pathname that was used to invoke the executing gawk script.
-If the executing gawk code, is not invoked from an executable gawk script, or the function fails to retrieve the script name, a diagnostic message is printed to the standard error channel and program is terminated.
+If the executing gawk code, is not invoked from an executable gawk script, in which case there obviously is no script name, or if the function fails to retrieve the script name, the function returns an empty string.

 **program_invocation_short_name()**
-Return the basename of that was used used to invoke the executing gawk script.
+Return the basename of the script that was used used to invoke the executing gawk script.
-If the executing gawk code, is not invoked from an executable gawk script, or the function fails to retrieve the script name, a diagnostic message is printed to the standard error channel and program is terminated.
+If the executing gawk code, is not invoked from an executable gawk script, in which case there obviously is no script name, or if the function fails to retrieve the script name, the function returns an empty string.

 **errmsgprefix()**
 Return a string consisting of the program invocation basename, followed by an opening square bracket, followed by the process' PID number, followed by a closing square bracket, e.g., like so:
 ` myscript[1234]`

-If the executing gawk code, is not invoked from an executable gawk script, or the function fails to retrieve the script name, a diagnostic message is printed to the standard error channel and program is terminated.
+If the executing gawk code, is not invoked from an executable gawk script, or the function fails to retrieve the script name, the string returned is the basename of the gawk interpreter program - most likely "gawk" - followed by and opening square bracket, followed by the process' PID number, followed by a closing square bracket, e.g., like so:
+`gawk[2345]`

 # Notes
 Awk program scripts, like scripts written in many other script languages, can be made into self-contained executable utilities by means of the '**#!**' script mechanism, e.g. like so: